 Below are a few additional tips for your own shopping day, should you be lucky enough to come across a Columbia Employee Store shopping pass!

 ESSENTIAL TIPS FOR VISITING THE COLUMBIA EMPLOYEE STORE

-- Before your trip, do some research on items you’re looking to buy.
+- Before your trip, do some research on items you’re looking to buy on the Columbia Sportswear website.
 If the store doesn’t carry what you’re looking for, you can order additional products on the in-store kiosk.

 - The in-store kiosk price can be slightly different from the in-store price.
 Chances are, you’ll get a better deal if the item is actually in-store.
 Do a quick check before you head to the register!

 - The Columbia Employee Store has pretty good pricing if you care for in-season products or classic products that hardly ever go on sale.
 If you don’t care about having this season’s latest styles, you can find better prices on Columbia’s website by searching the clearance section or in-person at their factory stores.